christianmoya/FilmAnalysis/README.md

 3. They Shoot Pictures, Don't They? - growing film resource dedicated to the art of motion picture filmmaking
 4. IMDb - the world's most popular and authoriative source for movie, TV and celebrity content
 5. Box Office Mojo - website that tracks box office revenue
-6. Wikipedia Streaming Service Providers
+6. Wikipedia Streaming Service Providers/Acadamy Award Best Picture Nominees

 ### Data Limitations
 - <b> Lack of data on the geographic breakdown of streaming subscriptions </b>